Motorcycle Accident Lawyer MN – Laws

 • If the bike has a passenger seat, it must also have passenger footrests.
 169.974 subd.
 3 (a)

-• The muffler shall blend the exhaust noise into the overall vehicle noise and the exhaust system shall not emit or produce a sharp popping or crackling sound.
+• The muffler shall blend the exhaust noise into the overall vehicle noise.
+Also, the exhaust system shall not emit or produce a sharp popping or crackling sound.
 169.69

 • The license plate must be securely fastened to prevent swinging; displayed horizontally or vertically with letters and numbers facing outward from the vehicle; and in an upright position.
 169.79 subd.
 3, 7